cap-js/attachments/README.md

 The plugin supports multitenancy scenarios, allowing both shared and tenant-specific object store instances.

 > [!Note]
-> Starting from version 2.1.0, separate mode for object store instances is the default setting for multitenancy.
-Currently, only the `S3-standard` plan of the object store offering is supported.
+> Starting from version 2.1.0, **separate mode** for object store instances is the default setting for multitenancy.
+> As of the version 2.1.3, both the `standard` and `S3-standard` plans of the SAP Object Store offering are supported.

 For multitenant applications, make sure to include `@cap-js/attachments` in the dependencies of both the application-level and mtx/sidecar package.json files.